 Add a page titled "Notion MCP" to page "Development"

-The AI will create a new page named "Notion MCP" under the parent page "Development".
+The system will create a new page named "Notion MCP" under the parent page "Development".

 Get the content of page 1a6b35e6e67f802fa7e1d27686f017f2

-This will retrieve the content of the specific page using its ID.
+This will retrieve the content from the specified page ID.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json